-The calibration and measurement support

-requirements of millimeter-wave satellite systems such as MILSTAR have been investigated.
-Needs for measurements on satellite systems are reviewed.
-An overview of the various means available for calibrating antenna gain, one of the key measurements that needs to be accurately accomplished, is presented.
+The calibration and measurement support requirements of millimeter-wave satellite systems such as MILSTAR have been investigated.
+Needs for measurements on satellite systems are reviewed. overview of the various means available for calibrating antenna gain, one of the key measurements that needs to be accurately accomplished, is presented.
 Essentially three new measurement problems arise because of operating in the upper SHF and EHF frequency ranges.
 First, without adequate methods to measure the atmospheric loss, the accuracy of effective isotropic radiated power (EIRP) measurements in the 20 to 45 GHz range can be no better than 0.5 dB to 3 dB (depending on frequency and antenna elevation angle), which is inadequate for MILSTAR requirements.
-Second, standards and measurement support services are not presently available from the National Bureau of Standards and are needed to support millimeter-wave antenna gain and thermal Third, if the sun noise measurements. and/or moon are to be used for measuring the earth terminal G/T, earth terminal antenna gain, or satellite EIRP in the millimeter region, they need to be appropriately characterized at those frequencies.